jhutchins/virtualenv/README.md

 * View currently selected environment in the status bar
 * Activate a different environment
+* Make a new environment
+* Deactivate an environment

 ## Future

 The following are all things I'd like to add to atom, but they may not all end up as part of this tool.

-* Make a new environment
-* Deactivate an environment
+* Updating on system file changes
+* Default environments for projects
 * pip package manager
 * Auto dep tool for setup.py